If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 The state of South Dakota requires your child to attend school from the age of 5 to 18 years old.
 Legal schooling options include;

 - homeschool (i.e. alternative instruction)

 Notify The School District

 The South Dakota Homeschool Law requires you to notify your local school district of your choice to homeschool.
-You must send a Notification For Public School Exemption Certificate to your local school district office each year that you homeschool.
-The annual Notification Certificate is different than the initial Notification Certificate; if this is your first year, make sure you fill out the initial Notification Certificate not the annual one!
+You must send a Notification For Public School Exemption Certificate to your Superintendent of Schools each year that you homeschool.
+If this is your first time sending in this notification then you must send it to your local public school administration office.

 (see legal references #1, #2, & #3)

 If You Need To Withdraw Your Child

 If your child is already attending a South Dakota public school you will need to officially withdraw them before beginning to homeschool.
 Fill out a Notification For Public School Exemption Certificate (see section above) and send it to your local public school administration office.
 Also contact your child’s school and ask if they have a withdrawal form for you to fill out.
 Otherwise, fill out and send in this withdrawal letter.

 The South Dakota Homeschool Law does not require you to meet specific qualifications in order to homeschool.